stuartstaniford/permaplan/docs/open-tree-description-language.md

 The stemRate is the maximum rate at which stems grow in length (ie the rate when all is well).
 It is expressed in mm/year.

+### branchSpacing (mandatory, heritable)

+Syntax: `"branchSpacing":  <bspace>,`

+The branchSpacing is the rate at which branches form along an existing branch (when all is well).
+It is expressed in mm.

+### branchFactor (mandatory, heritable)

+Syntax: `"branchFactor":  <bfac>,`

+The branchFactor is the number of branches which form at a branch point from an existing branch.
+It is a small integer.

 ### initSapThickness (mandatory, heritable)

 Syntax: `"initSapThickness":  <iST>,`